Policy 1: Membership

 b.
 Institutional Members of the Society

-Institutional Memberships (Article 10.1(b) Membership) were created in 2007, and reflect a commitment to teaching excellence and reflective practice.
+Institutional Memberships (Bylaw section 3.1(b)) were created in 2007 and reflect a commitment to teaching excellence and reflective practice.
 An institutional membership publicizes the climate of the institution as positive and nurturing for teaching and learning.
 There are two types of Institutional members, but these do not represent separate classes or groups within the Society.
-The two types of Institutional Members have identical rights, privileges but do not vote and meetings of members:
+The two types of Institutional Members have identical rights and privileges but do not vote at meetings of members:

 - Category 1: Colleges and primarily undergraduate universities